|

 opportunity to review the settlement.

-LSS CSS becomes aware during the 30-day waiting period that the IC has
+the LSS CSS becomes aware during the 30-day waiting period that the IC has

 disapproved a settlement as being a gross miscarriage of justice or clearly